micflib/crypto-tracker/README.md

 # the fronend angular app will be running on port 4200
 # the spring-boot server will be running on port 8080
 ```

+####Disclaimer: I do not own the basecode.
+Basecode copied from spring boot starter-package (with angular)